More Sask. girls 'dragging mom and dad' to the golf course as interest surges

 “The junior girls have seen a very big explosion of participation last year.
 I think it came down to a number of sports basically being stopped in their tracks,” Lee told CTV News.

-He also says that as more women of all ages take up the sport, there are more social events being planned because female golfers play more for the interaction than the competition.
+He also says that as more women of all ages take up the sport, there are more social events happening at courses focused on women that are typically more about interaction than competition.

 Jeff Chambers runs a golf academy in Swift Current and runs many junior programs and tournaments.
 He’s excited by the increase in girls developing a love for the sport.